 This webinar showcased CLOSER’s new online guide to the cognitive measures available in five British birth cohorts.
-Presentation slides are available below.
+A recording of the session and presentation slides are available below.

 About the webinar

 The British birth cohorts contain a wealth of information on cognition over the life course and across different generations.
 Indeed, these longitudinal studies have been tracking the cognitive ability of the population for decades.